Grad Semester Programs: Ritsumeikan University

 - Students register for RU courses once they arrive on-site at RU prior to the start of the semester.

-Credit articulation: Grades and credits earned at RU are articulated through the SIS Office of International Program Development upon receipt of an official transcript from RU.
+Credit articulation: Grades and credits earned at RU are articulated through the SIS Office of International Programs upon receipt of an official transcript from RU.
 For conversion purposes, students should expect 1 RU credit to equal 1 AU credit.

 Tuition and Fees